taraskaduk/taraskaduk-hugo/content/posts/2019-12-print-map/index.md

 ### Finding borders

 This is by far the most complicated part of the code.
-How to determine which part of these big-ass shapefiles to print?
-Like, I have roads, water and railways data for an entire country now (the 2nd biggest country in Europe, nonetheless).
+How to determine which part of these large shapefiles to print?
+In this case, I have roads, water and railways data for an entire country (the 2nd biggest country in Europe, nonetheless).
 There are just too many ways to go about this problem, and I’ll try to list a few solutions.

 #### Scenario 1: Go by the city’s borders